hzeller/rpi-rgb-led-matrix/utils/README.md

 of these:

   - Transcode the video first to the width and height of the final output size.
+  - If you use tools such as [youtube-dl] to acquire the video, tell it to choose a low resolution version (e.g. for that program use option `-f"[height<480]"`).
   - Prepare an animation stream that you then later watch with led-image-viewer (see example below).